-Fifty-three males aged between 20 and 70 years, who had applied Gramoxone® Super in the field, were affected over a 14 year period.
+During the study carried out, fifty-three males aged between 20 and 70 years, who had applied Gramoxone® Super in the field, were reported as affected over a 14 year period.
 Detailed information on the reported incidents is contained in chapter 4.1.